Cowpriest/cachebox/README.md

 Texting app with a shared remote storage.
 In Progress

-To run, download & install this file only: root/cachebox.apk
+To run, download & install this file on an android device: cachebox.apk